asreview/asreview/Docker/README.md

 Creating the docker container for a simple, non-authenticated version of the app is done with the following commands (run these commands from the __root__ folder of the app to ensure the correct context):

 ```
+# create a volume
+$ docker volume create asreview_simple
+# build the container
 $ docker build  -t asreview -f ./Docker/simple/Dockerfile .
+# run container
-$ docker run -d -p 8080:5000 asreview
+$ docker run -d -v asreview_simple_volume:/project_folder -p 8080:5000 asreview
 ```

-with port 8080 being a suggestion.
+with the external port 8080 being a suggestion.
 After the last command you find the app in your browser at `http://localhost:8080`.

+If you are creating a Docker container that runs the app with a config file, do __not forget__ to override the IP-address of the Flask backend.
+Set the HOST variable to "0.0.0.0" since the default "localhost" can't be reached from outside the container.

 ## Building the authenticated, verified version